 Import BTRFS in partition¶

-Rockstor can also import btrfs pools that have partitioned members (although whole disk is recommended as this is a simpler arrangement).
-If at least one pool member is a whole disk btrfs (no partition table or partitions) then the above Import whole disk BTRFS method can be used on this whole disk member.
-But if all pool members are partitions then a manually applied ‘redirect role’ will be needed on one of the pool members in order to enable the import icon on that member.
+Rockstor can also import pools with btrfs-in-partition members (although whole disk is strongly recommended as this is a simpler arrangement).
+If at least one pool member is a whole disk btrfs (no partition table) then the above Import whole disk BTRFS method can be used on this whole disk member.
+But if all pool members are partitions then a manually applied ‘redirect role’ will be required on one of the pool members in order to enable the import icon on that member.
 During the import all other partitioned members of the pool will have their required redirect roles applied automatically.

 Disk Role Configuration¶